Snowflake-Labs/sfquickstarts/site/sfguides/src/a_dataiku_and_snowflake_guide_to_data_science/a_dataiku_and_snowflake_guide_to_data_science.md

 <!-- ------------------------ -->

-## Cleaning the data with the Prepare Recipe
+## Cleaning The Data With The Prepare Recipe

 Duration: 20